iHiD/propono/README.md

 ### AWS Configuration

 By default, Propono will create SQS and SNS clients with no options.
-In the absense of options, these clients will make use of the credentials on the current host.
+In the absence of options, these clients will make use of the credentials on the current host.
 See the [AWS SDK For Ruby Configuration documentation](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-config.html) for more details.

 To manually configure options for use with AWS, use `aws_options`, which sets options to be passed to both clients.
 For example: